adriaanbd/pydsa/blockchain/README.md

 ## Space Complexity

-It is linear `O(n)` as the size of the chain grows in proportion to the number of blocks added to the chain.
+The space complexity of the chain is linear `O(n)` as the size of the chain grows in proportion to the number of blocks added to the chain.